-Fidelity bond costs are primarily determined by your policy limits.
-The amount of sensitive information handled by your company – plus how many employees can access it – also affect the cost.
+The cost of a fidelity bond primarily depends on the size of the bond.
+The amount of sensitive information handled by your company – and the number of employees who can access it – may also affect the cost.

 Among Insureon customers, 21% of small businesses pay less than $600 per year for a fidelity bond, and 42% pay between $600 and $1,200 per year.
 These figures were derived from an analysis of bonds purchased by Insureon's customers.

-The graph below shows that the cost of a fidelity bond goes up as the policy limit increases.
-The median cost of a fidelity bond with a $1 million policy limit, our most popular limit, is $1,054 annually, or less than $90 per month.
-A fidelity bond with a limit of $100K costs only $280 per year, or less than $25 per month.
+For example, the median cost of a $1 million fidelity bond, our most popular option, is $1,054 per year, or less than $90 per month.
+A fidelity bond with $100,000 of coverage costs only $280 per year, or less than $25 per month.

-Insurance premiums vary based on the type of insurance policy, type of business, policy limits and deductibles, and other factors.
+Premiums vary based on the type of insurance policy, type of business, policy limits and deductibles, and other factors.
 See our small business insurance cost overview or explore costs for a specific policy.